 Term Deposits were introduced via online banking – a first for any Australian credit union.

 QPCU celebrated 40 years of community dedicated banking.
-Our history was documented in a Book titled "The History of QPCU 1964 - 2004" by Greg Early, a previous QPCU Director, Chairman of the Board and valued long standing Member.
+Our history was documented in a Book titled "The History of QPCU 1964 - 2004" by Greg Early, a previous QPCU Director, Vice Chairman of the Board and valued long standing Member.

 We opened our Kedron Branch and ATM within the newly relocated Queensland Emergency Services facility at Kedron.